dialtr/libcount/README.md

 is implemented in libcount.

-For the sake of simplicity and portability, the library exposes a C-style interface, modeled after the OpenSSH hash functions.
+For the sake of simplicity and portability, the library exposes a C-style interface, modeled after the OpenSSL hash functions.
 A C++ interface is planned.

 ## Current Status